Polarized QED cascades

 with the completely analytical solution,

 with $c_0 = 2 a_0 \sin \frac{\Delta t}{2}$.
 Here $p_0,\varphi_0$ means those quantities are taken at $t_0$.
 The characteristics are written in terms of the time-step $\Delta t = t- t_0$.
 Note that Eqs.~\eqref{eq:characteristics-S1} and \eqref{eq:characteristics-S2} are exact to all orders in $\Delta t$.
-For the sake of completeness, we also write down the Boltzmann equation in the rotating frame:
+For the sake of completeness, we also write down the Boltzmann equation in the {new variables}: